Trans-exclusionary radical feminism by country: Emergence of TERF

 In 2018, Ochanomizu University, a women's national university in Tokyo, announced they would begin admitting transgender students in 2020, following a growing understanding of LGBTQ rights, including the Science Council of Japan's advisory report.
 However, feminists online quickly expressed concerns about trans inclusion, mirroring typical transphobic discourses about supposed safety issues in bathrooms.
 A 2020 quantitative analysis of Twitter posts by Takanori Tamura found that the number of posts containing the phrase "trans woman" increased 36-fold in a month.

 In 2019, an essay was published describing a transgender woman who committed suicide after receiving threats on Twitter following the university's announcement.
+At the women's march in Tokyo on 8 March 2019, campaigners attempted to bring transphobic placard, but the organizers refused them.
 In April 2019, a statement denouncing trans-exclusion and discrimination was signed by 2715 scholars and feminists.
 In 2020, the women's group Women's Action Group published an article 'It’s Not That We Are Excluding Transgender People' by an anonymous self-described 'gender-critical' author who framed trans women as threats to cis women's safety and denounced the term 'TERF' as derogatory.

 Another aspect relevant to the rise of anti-transgender feminism in Japan is Anglo-European political discourses on transgender rights.
 Shimizu Akiko argues that before 2018, there was not a significant anti-transgender discourse in Japanese feminism.
 By the end of 2018, however, internet users imported terminology and discourses from Anglophone and Korean spaces to express their opposition to trans rights.
 Korean feminist discourses, such as the 4B movement, have also influenced Japanese anti-trans feminism.

 Japanese feminists began to translate British gender-critical feminist material and other trans-antagonistic media, while pro-transgender feminists and activists translated the responses.
 However, in contrast to South Korean translations of Anglophone feminist works, Japanese versions of popular feminist works were more commonly translated by academics rather than TERFs and have not received as much popular success.

 Just as in other countries, Japanese anti-trans radical feminists have made alliances with the far-right.
 Kazuyoshi Kawasaka argues that anti-transgender feminist discourses have 're-energised' conservative activism against LGBTQ rights politics.
 Some anti-trans feminists have argued they are compelled to support the ultraconservative Liberal Democratic Party (LDP), and famous radical feminist novelist Yoriko Shono professed her support for LDP politician Yamatani Eriko in a "single-issue alliance" to oppose gender self-identification.